No more static slideshows. Advance your career and improve the lives of your patients with engaging video-based education.

 Tina Marrelli, MSN, MA, RN, FAAN

-Tina Marrelli is the President of Marrelli and Associates, Inc., a publishing and consulting firm working in home care for over 30 years.
-Tina is the author of 13 books, including the Handbook of Home Health Standards: Quality, Documentation and Reimbursement, 6th edition (2018).
-Other books include A Guide for Caregiving: What’s Next: Planning for Safety, Quality, and Compassionate Care for Your Loved One and Yourself (2017), the Hospice and Palliative Care Handbook, (3rd edition, 2018), the Nurse Manager’s Survival Guide (4th edition, 2018), and the best-selling home health aide educational system, Home Health Aide Guidelines for Care: A Handbook for Care Giving at Home and its accompanying Nurse Instructor Manual.
-Tina served on the workgroups that defined the first hospice nurse standards as well as serving as a reviewer in 2014 for the Revised Home Health Nursing: Scope and Standards of Practice through the American Nurses Association.
-Tina attended Duke University where she received her undergraduate degree in nursing.
+Tina Marrelli is the president of Marrelli and Associates, Inc., a publishing and consulting firm working in home care for more than 30 years.
+Tina is the author of 13 books, including the Handbook of Home Health Standards: Quality, Documentation, and Reimbursement, (6th edition, 2018).
+Other books include A Guide for Caregiving: What’s Next?
+Planning for Safety, Quality, and Compassionate Care for Your Loved One and Yourself (2017), Hospice and Palliative Care Handbook (3rd edition, 2018), The Nurse Manager’s Survival Guide (4th edition, 2018), and the best-selling home health aide educational system, Home Health Aide Guidelines for Care: A Handbook for Caregiving at Home and its accompanying Nurse Instructor Manual.
+Tina served on the workgroups that defined the first hospice nurse standards as well as serving as a reviewer in 2014 for the revised Home Health Nursing: Scope and Standards of Practice through the American Nurses Association.
+Tina attended Duke University, where she received her undergraduate degree in nursing.
 She also has master’s degrees in health administration and in nursing.
-Tina has worked in hospitals, nursing homes, public health, and has practiced as a visiting nurse or managed in home care and hospice for over 20 years.
-Tina also worked at Medicare’s central office (CMS) for four years on Medicare Part A home care and hospice policies and operations as well as serving as the Interim Branch Chief for Medicare Part B. Tina loves policy and the nuances that frame care, practice, and delivery.
+Tina has worked in hospitals, nursing homes, and public health and has practiced as a visiting nurse or manager in home care and hospice for more than 20 years.
+Tina also worked at Medicare’s central office (CMS) for four years on Medicare Part A home care and hospice policies and operations and served as the interim branch chief for Medicare Part B. Tina loves policy and the nuances that frame care, practice, and delivery.
 Tina is an international health care consultant, specializing in home care and models of care provided in the community to people at home.
 Tina and her team of specialized consultants have been in business since 2002 and provide services related to the “design and implementation of challenges to providing home and community-based care.”
-In that capacity, they have served over 100 clients throughout the world, clients who represent varying segments of service to home care and/or related products.
+In that capacity, they have served more than 100 clients throughout the world, clients who represent varying segments of service to home care and/or related products.
 Services include custom presentations, software development, educational services, serving as Team Leader with a team that served as quality monitors to the OIG, accreditation services, new organizational start-ups, due diligence, feasibility studies, and more.
-Tina has been the editor of three peer-reviewed publications—most recently for Home Healthcare Nurse (now Home Healthcare Now), which she served as the Editor-in-Chief on for eight years.
-She is also an Emeritus Editor for Home Healthcare Now.
-Tina also serves on the editorial boards of the Journal of Community Health Nursing and The American Nurse.
+Tina has been the editor of three peer-reviewed publications, most recently for Home Healthcare Nurse (now Home Healthcare Now), on which she served as the editor-in-chief for eight years.
+She is also an emeritus editor for Home Healthcare Now.
+In addition, Tina serves on the editorial boards of the Journal of Community Health Nursing and The American Nurse.
 Tina is the Chief Clinical Officer for e-Caregiving, www.e-Caregiving.com, a web-based support and educational system for family and friend caregivers created to support advocacy and improve care across the health care continuum.

 Cathleen Armato, RN, CHPN, CHC, CHPC

 Cat Armato is an experienced executive with 18 years in the home care and hospice industry.
-She has served in various roles during that time, including VP of Operations and Chief Compliance Officer for a nationwide provider.
-In 2012 Cat became a consultant and has assisted multiple organizations with their compliance and quality efforts, from program assessment to full program development and implementation.
+She has served in various roles during that time, including VP of operations and chief compliance officer for a nationwide provider.
+In 2012, Cat became a consultant and has assisted multiple organizations with their compliance and quality efforts, from program assessment to full program development and implementation.
 Cat has served as a compliance consultant for a large organization under a Corporate Integrity Agreement.
 This multi-year, multi-site project involved assessments of operations, quality of care, and clinical documentation.
-She has also provided clinical and claim reviews for over 1,200 records of various providers, many with multiple billing periods.
-Cat has experience providing guidance and support to providers and their legal counsel during investigations by Zone Program Integrity Contractors, Specialty Medical Review Contractors, Medicaid Integrity Contractors, Medicare Administrative Contractors and investigations with the Department of Justice and the Office of the Inspector General.
+She has also provided clinical and claim reviews for more than 1,200 records of various providers, many with multiple billing periods.
+Cat has experience providing guidance and support to providers and their legal counsel during investigations by Zone Program Integrity Contractors, Specialty Medical Review Contractors, Medicaid Integrity Contractors, Medicare Administrative Contractors, and investigations with the Department of Justice and the Office of the Inspector General.
 She also has extensive experience in due diligence evaluations.
 Cat is a contributor/reviewer for multiple health care publications by Tina Marrelli, including: Home Care Nursing © 2017, Handbook of Home Care Standards © 2018, Hospice and Palliative Care Handbook © 2018, and A Guide for Caregiving © 2017.
 She also served as assistant author for The Nurse Managers Survival Guide: Practical Answers to Everyday Questions by Tina Marrelli.

 “MedBridge makes continuing education and compliance training fun!
 The compliance training puts you on the spot with real life scenarios and the courses make the strategies come to life with real patient demonstrations.”